 What will I earn as a Stampin’ Up!
 Demonstrator?

-What you earn is totally up to you.
-However, Stampin’ Up! offers an opportunity for demonstrators to supplement or generate income.
-When you join your will receive a Compensation Plan booklet which explains how you will be recognised and rewarded by Stampin’ Up! for your efforts through discounts on everything you purchase, commissions on all of your orders, incentive trips and much more.
+Stampin’ Up! offers an opportunity for demonstrators to supplement or generate income.
+When you join you will receive a Compensation Plan booklet that explains how you will be recognised and rewarded by Stampin’ Up! for your efforts through discounts on everything you purchase, commissions on all of your orders, incentive trips and much more.
 (Note: less than 1% of demonstrators globally earn incentive trips each year.)

-As a direct sales company, Stampin’ Up!’s business model is built on personal selling, team building and team leading.
+As a direct sales company, Stampin’ Up!’s business model is built on three pillars – personal selling, team building and team-leading.
 These three practices are at the core of the Compensation Plan.
 When you read through this booklet, you’ll see how each practice is celebrated and rewarded.

-In addition to to these demonstrator benefits, you have the opportunity to earn income by through classes and events (Face to face and online) and hosting clubs.
+In addition to these demonstrator benefits, you have the opportunity to earn income through classes and events (Face to face and online) and hosting clubs.

 How much time will my Stamping Business take up each week?

 That is really up to you… you can work your business around your and your family’s schedule.
-There are some demonstrators who average between 18 to 30 hours a week, treat it like a “real job” by planning their work activities and they make a valuable significant financial contribution to their household and earn enough to achieve incentive trips!
+There are some demonstrators who average between 18 to 30 hours a week or treat it like a “real job” by planning their work activities and they make a valuable financial contribution to their household and earn enough to achieve incentive trips!
 Earning a significant income from a stamping business is not a typical experience, but it is NOT impossible.
 (Again, I have to point out that less than 1% of demonstrators earn incentive trips and only a small percentage of demonstrators advance past the Silver Title to leadership roles.)

 Basically, you need to work out how much time you have and schedule your tasks effectively.
 As your upline, I’d be happy to help you get started.

 Face-to-Face Vs an online business

 Face to Face or “live” business usually centres around parties, events and classes for a fee.
 Generally, one good party per quarter will ensure you keep your demonstratorship.
-If you want to make a more money, you can choose to run more parties or classes.
+If you want to make more money, you can choose to run more parties or classes.